 According to the California Code of Civil Procedure (CCP) §335.1, you have two years to file a personal injury lawsuit.
 You need to make sure you bring your personal injury lawsuit against the at-fault party before this two-year deadline passes.
 If you miss this deadline, the court may not allow you to pursue compensation for your injuries and damages from the accident, so paying off your accident-related expenses will be up to you.

 If you were involved in a car accident caused by another person, you could be entitled to compensation that includes:

 - Medical expenses: This damage includes any medical tests or treatment you had to have done due to your car accident.
 You could also receive compensation in advance for any future medical treatment you may need.

 - Vehicle damages: The compensation can cover the cost of repairs or replacement of your vehicle.

 - Loss of income: If you had to miss work due to the accident, you could be compensated for the time you had to take off work, including time for recovery and medical treatment.

 - Decrease in quality of life: You could be compensated for the effect the car accident had on your everyday life.

-- Salary decrease: If you had to switch careers due to your injury, you could be compensated for the decrease in income.
+- Salary decrease: If you switched careers due to your injury, you could receive compensation for the decrease in income.

 - Pain and suffering: This damage is the physical or mental hardships you have gone through as a result of the accident.